 How to apply

-Separately, you must also apply for your Keele university course - we recommend that you do this before or at the same time as applying for a Chevening Scholarship.
+Applications are usually open between August and November each year and are submitted online exclusively through the Chevening website.
+You must also apply for your Keele university course - we recommend that you do this before or at the same time as applying for a Chevening Scholarship.

 Chevening scholarships are open to applicants from over 160 countries and territories around the world, looking to study an eligible one year taught master’s degree at a UK institution.
 To be eligible for a Chevening scholarship applicants must:

 - Be a citizen of a Chevening-eligible country or territory.

 - Return to your country of citizenship for a minimum of two years after their award has ended.